odoo/documentation/content/developer/reference/backend/orm.rst

 ..
 ..   :class:`~odoo.fields.Integer`

-.. attribute:: state
+.. attribute:: Model.state

   lifecycle stages of the object, used by the ``states`` attribute on :class:`fields <odoo.fields.Field>`.

   :class:`~odoo.fields.Selection`

-.. attribute:: parent_id
+.. attribute:: Model.parent_id

   default_value of :attr:`~._parent_name`, used to organize
   records in a tree structure and enables the ``child_of``